 So throw on your matching footed pajamas, heat up some popcorn and whip out some cat and dog treats as you prepare to binge watch these seven classic pet Halloween movies.

 This classic 1990s Halloween flick is a delight for all ages, and the presence of talking black cat Binx throughout the film—a critical cast member—is one of the most enjoyable parts.

-Starring Bette Midler, Sarah Jessica Parker and Kathy Najimy as sister witches, “Hocus Pocus” follows Max Dennison and his younger sister when they come upon a spell-book and resurrect the witches during a full moon on Halloween night.
+Starring Bette Midler, Sarah Jessica Parker and Kathy Najimy as sister witches, “Hocus Pocus” follows Max Dennison and his younger sister as they come upon a spellbook and resurrect the witches during a full moon on Halloween night.
 Binx becomes a fast friend and helps them out in keeping away from the witches.